All posts

 Shopify's core platform is well-optimised.
 The speed problem almost always lives in the layers added on top of it:

 App bloat.
 The average Shopify store has 6–10 installed apps.
 Most inject their own JavaScript and CSS, even apps that are inactive or used only in the admin.
 Each script adds to load time.
 An abandoned review app that you stopped using 18 months ago is still loading code on every page visit.
+When evaluating review apps specifically, it's worth checking whether they load asynchronously — the guide to review display UX covers this as a key evaluation criterion.

 Oversized images.
 Product images uploaded directly from a camera or stock library are often 3–8MB.
 Even with Shopify's built-in image serving, unoptimised source images increase time-to-first-byte and layout shift.
+For guidance on the right number and types of images to include — and how to balance quality against file size — the Shopify product image UX guide covers both the content and technical considerations.

 Heavy theme code.
 Premium themes often include functionality for features you're not using: sliders, countdown timers, product video players.
 The associated scripts load regardless.
 "Theme bloat" is real.